Mark Daly, Ph.D.

-Mark Daly is an institute member of the Broad Institute of MIT and Harvard, where he leads many large-scale genome sequencing studies in autism and inflammatory bowel disease.
+Mark Daly is an institute member at the Broad Institute of MIT and Harvard, where he leads many large-scale genome sequencing studies in autism and inflammatory bowel disease.
 He is also the founding chief of the Analytic and Translational Genetics Unit (ATGU) at Massachusetts General Hospital and assistant professor at the Harvard Medical School.
 His research has historically focused on the development and application of statistical methods for the discovery and interpretation of genetic variation responsible for complex human disease, and with the creation of the ATGU, he and other core faculty are focused on the interpretation of genome sequence and the use of genome information in clinical settings.

-While developing computational and statistical methods that can be broadly applied, his group has several primary medical genetics research foci.
-He has an extensive research program in neuropsychiatric genetics — particularly in autism, schizophrenia, and ADHD — and has led large-scale genome-wide association study (GWAS) and exome sequencing efforts in this area.
+In addition to developing computational and statistical methods that can be broadly applied, Daly’s group has several primary medical genetics research foci.
+He has an extensive research program in neuropsychiatric genetics — particularly in autism, schizophrenia, and ADHD — and has led large-scale genome-wide association studies (GWAS) and exome sequencing efforts in this area.
 Daly’s lab and Ben Neale's lab together serve as an analytic hub for the Psychiatric GWAS Consortium, an international consortium leading the largest collaborative GWAS studies in five major psychiatric disorders.
-He also has a longstanding effort in the mapping of genes for Crohn’s disease and ulcerative colitis where he helped found and lead an international effort that has identified more than 150 genetic risk factors and, in collaboration with Broad institute member Ramnik Xavier’s lab, pursues the functional interpretation and clinical ramifications of these continued gene discovery efforts.
+Daly also has a longstanding effort in the mapping of genes for Crohn’s disease and ulcerative colitis, through which he helped found and lead an international effort that has identified more than 150 genetic risk factors and, in collaboration with Ramnik Xavier’s group, pursues the functional interpretation and clinical ramifications of these continued gene discovery efforts.
 Along with Heidi Rehm, he is co-PI of the gnomAD project and is committed to ensuring the output of all ATGU genomic research is maximally accessible and useful to the clinical and research communities.